desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ## Abstract

 Currently, when verifying an application link or a chain link, we assume that the plain text value of them has been encoded using UTF-8.
-Unfortunately, Ledger or common wallets does not support to sign something due to the fact that they do not allow to sign arbitrary strings.
-We SHOULD change encoding of the plain text to hex in order to avoid this problem.
+However, there is a major problem with the UTF-8 encoding: it does not support all bytes properly.
+For this reason, we SHOULD change the encoding of the plain text from UTF-8 to HEX in order to avoid this problem.

 ## Context